mrphatom/Playwright-tg/docs/GUIDE.md

 # 🌐 Playwright-tg: Architectural Narrative & Technical Guide

-Welcome to the comprehensive technical documentation for **TeleScout AI**.
+Welcome to the comprehensive technical documentation for **Playwright-tg AI**.
 This guide outlines the system architecture, security models, and advanced operational strategies for developers and users.

 ---